(last updated 2019-Jul-09)

 There's now way I'm dumping that stuff down the drain, I'm fairly certain it would clog up somewhere and cost a few hundred or thousand $$ to clear out.

-I've read that sodium polyacrylate is non-toxic, so I wondered, could I simply dump it in my yard or compost pile?
+I've read that sodium polyacrylate is non-toxic (but harmful if the dry crystals get into your nose or eyes), so I wondered, could I simply dump it in my yard or compost pile?
 Would it break down?

 Generously assuming 2% per year, I calculate a "half life" of 34 years,